 intricate workings of Adobe Creative Suite, a software package that allows users to create graphics.

-Being guided with her breath of knowledge was fun and motivating, and we saw quick progress in our student work.
+Being guided by her breadth of knowledge was fun and motivating, and we saw quick progress in our student work.

 I loved the class and took much from it.
 I can very much recommend Yehudis as an inspiring teacher